 Next, let’s look at the SX-10AE, the youngest model in Pioneer’s current line of stereo receivers.
 This simple receiver aims to play music from physical media and Bluetooth.

 Regardless of the source, I got a harmonious and fairly balanced sound from the receiver.
-Let it not have a too high resolution at HF and not limitless bass dynamics corresponding to the class, but it is embossed and comfortable for perception.
+Let it not have a too high resolution at HF and not limitless bass dynamics corresponding to the class, and there’s no crossover on the bass output, but it is embossed and comfortable for perception.

 Pros